 AFMC is permitted to borrow and has a US\$6m revolving loan facility, with Investec Bank Plc, for this purpose.
 Borrowings, for investment purposes, are limited to 10% of net assets, at the time of drawdown.
-The managers would normally expect borrowings to be approximately 3% of net assets but would expect the fund to be close to full investment on a look through basis.
+The managers would normally expect gearing to be approximately 3% but would expect the fund to be close to fully invested on a look through basis.
 In addition to this, AFMC is permitted to use an overdraft, or another short-term borrowing facility, to meet its working capital needs.
 As at 30 September 2016, AFMC had gross gearing of 3.1% and net cash of 2.1%.